kadir014/nova-physics/README.md

 # Roadmap & Future
 Nova Physics is still in its early stages as in `0.x.x` versions.
 There is a large room of improvement and optimization of the API and engine's itself.
-Here are some important points that needs a touch before reaching the `1.x.x` milestone:
+Here are some of the important points that needs a touch before reaching the `1.x.x` milestone:

-- ### Faster broad-phase
+- ### Better & faster broad-phase
-  Current broad-phase strategy is a spatial hash grid, which works well in lots of cases, however supporting a BVH (bounding volume hierarchy tree) can be a good target for developers to choose for their own simulation needs.
+  Current broad-phase strategies available in Nova are a spatial hash grid and a BVH (bounding volume hierarchy) tree.
+Both are fast but there is still room for improvement, especially for BVH-tree construction and multi-threaded SHG tasks.

-- ### Stability & Optimization
-  Other than a faster broad-phase, I will be working on general optimizations and refactoring the codebase.
-SIMD support and a multithreaded solver is also in the schedule but has low priority for obvious reasons.

-- ### Python Binding
+- ### Python binding
   Nova Physics's Python module ([here](https://github.com/kadir014/nova-physics-python)) is still WIP.
 I plan it to have an easy-to-use Pythonic interface.
 Other language binding contributions are also always welcome!